ronanfaheydev/oiao-challenge/README.md

 - Thought about using zustand for node state, not necessary for this project I would say
 - I need to set up the API on an external server if I want to use on mobile to test
   - Using GCP
+- There are a few uses of `any` introduced.
+The created types from the generator were difficult to get working